bryantclark/alrightyyyyyyyyyy/PlanSimple.md

     };
 });

 Resource: MDN Web Docs: requestAnimationFrame
 Step 3: Local Game State (Svelte 5 $state)
-The old recommendation to use writable stores for local player state is replaced by the $state() rune, which provides fine-grained reactivity and simpler syntax.
+The local player's state should use the $state() rune, which provides fine-grained reactivity and simpler syntax.
 Updates happen by simply reassigning the property: localPlayer.x += 10.
 Phase 3: Multiplayer Data Model & Real-Time Sync
 This is where the magic happens.
 We will use Cloud Firestore to store the game's shared state and onSnapshot to listen for changes.
 Step 1: Firestore Data Structure